Jmg047/RandOdes/README.md

 ← `script.js`

-The quotes and their respective authors are fetched in the .JS file from Quotes API.
+The quotes and their respective authors are fetched in script.js from Quotes-API.
 There is a
 Loader to let the user know there is activity in the back-end going on while JS fetches each quote and author.
 The user can click the